huum4n/favicon_pvu/README.md

 # Setup
-### The website is awesome, of course you dont need me to explain how to add a favicon
+### The website is awesome, of course you don't need me to explain how to add a favicon.
 ### Here's the explanation anyways.